BrainCog-X/Brain-Cog/examples/Social_Cognition/mirror_test/README.md

 ### Citation
-If you find this package helpful, please consider citing it:
+If you find this package helpful, please consider citing the following papers:

 ```BibTex
 @article{zeng2018toward,